soruly/sola/README.md

 ```
 docker-compose up -d
 ```
-This would pull and start 3 containers: mariaDB, RabbitMQ and [a modified liresolr](https://hub.docker.com/r/soruly/liresolr/)
+This would pull and start 3 containers: mariaDB, RabbitMQ and Solr

 Note: Remember to check if `docker-compose.yml` has port collision with the host

 ### 4. Create solr core
+SOLA_SOLR_HOME must be chmod -R 777 first
 ```
 npm run create-core
 ```